joepv/joepv.github.io/wakeup.md

 ## Goals

 * Use my Philips Hue led strips as a wake-up light.
-* Use one app to schedule the whole home wake-up scene.
+* Use 1 app to schedule the whole home wake-up routine.
 * Start the morning routine when walking downstairs (check motion).
 * Turn on the lights only when it's dark (read lux).